lmadem/4X4-Router/README.md

   #### The verification plan for Router 4X4

-  <li> The idea is to build an robust verification environment in system verilog which can handle various testcases.
+  <li> The idea is to build a robust verification environment in system verilog which can handle various testcases.
 The testcases has basic functionality checks, functional coverage hits, covering corner cases, erroneous cases, and error-injection checks</li>

   #### Test Plan